YasinAflatoon/HTML/notes/BasicTags.md

 ### Subscript and Superscript

-We can also make subscript and superscript using tags to style our texts:
+We can also make subscripts and superscripts using tags to style our texts:

 ``` HTML
 <body>